lyckantropen/moonlight_hdr_launcher/README.md

 * **I don't have an HDR monitor and I want to play Cyberpunk 2077 in HDR.**

   You can't.
 Cyberpunk 2077 is an OS-level HDR game.
-You need at least an HDMI dongle that supports HDR.
+You need at least a DisplayPort dongle that supports HDR.

 * **Nothing happens when I run the "Mass Effect Andromeda" entry in Moonlight/Shield.**